MeCode4Food/telegram-chores-bot/README.md

 Intellisense is provided via the `environment.ts` file.

+### Installing Dependencies

+Run `npm install` to install the dependencies defined in `package.json`

+Note that `package-lock.json` is not being used in the project

 ### Debugging

 Debugging is done via the VSCode debugger.
 Run the `Debug App` configuration which is defined in `.vscode/launch.json` using the "Run and Debug" menu option on the left.